I-UN-H/Deadball/README.md

 3. Change some text to be either more descriptive/simplified

 What's missing?
+1. Games dont technically end!
-1. Oddities
+2. Oddities
-2. Pitchers (primary focus)!
+3. Pitchers (primary focus)!
-3. A easier way to create new traits (possibly just its own object class, have a method that can be used when it applies in the game)
+4. A easier way to create new traits (possibly just its own object class, have a method that can be used when it applies in the game)
-4. Save states, possibly in .txt files idk yet gotta figure that out
+5. Save states, possibly in .txt files idk yet gotta figure that out
-5. Manager choices!
+6. Manager choices!
-6. Very very late in dev, automated managers, in take the info of a game including inning, scores, current batter, runners, batter/pitcher handedness, that jazz
+7. Very very late in dev, automated managers, in take the info of a game including inning, scores, current batter, runners, batter/pitcher handedness, that jazz

 That should be all for rn, enjoy :)